alexandergerber/courses-tsa/chapter4.md

 ```

 We now know how to perform 1-step-ahead forecasts on the test data.
 This can be used to select the model with the best forecast performance.
+One way is to proceed as follows:

-1. Estimate a variety of models.
+1. Estimate a variety of candidate models
 2. Make 1-step-ahead predictions for the test period for every model
 3. Compute a performance measure e.g. the MSE for every model
 4. Select the model with the best performance